srdesh/cookie-inspector/README.md

 Cookie Inspector is a Chrome browser extension designed to improve user awareness of web tracking.
 It analyzes cookies used by websites, classifies them, evaluates privacy risks, and allows users to reset cookie preferences easily.

-## 🚀 Features
+## Features

-- 🔍 **Cookie Scanning**
+**1. Cookie Scanning**
-  - Detects all cookies associated with the current website
+Detects all cookies associated with the current website

-- 🏷️ **Cookie Classification**
+**2. Cookie Classification**
   - First-party vs Third-party
   - Session vs Persistent cookies

-- ⚠️ **Risk Detection**
-  - Classifies cookies into:
-    - 🟢 Low
-    - 🟠 Medium
-    - 🔴 High
-  - Based on:
-    - Cookie type
-    - Expiration time
-    - Tracking keywords
+**3. Risk Detection**
+Classifies cookies in to - Low, Medium, High, based on cookie type, expiration time and tracking behavior.
+Displays risk summary with total number of cookies by each level.

-- 🧹 **Reset Cookie Preferences**
+**4. Reset Cookie Preferences**
-  - Remove all cookies for the current website with one click
+Remove all cookie preferences from the current website with reset cookie button.

-- 📊 **Risk Summary**
-  - Displays number of cookies by risk level

 ---

-## 🛠️ Technologies Used
+## Technologies Used

 - JavaScript (Core logic)
-- HTML (Popup UI)
+- HTML (Extension UI)
 - CSS (Styling)
-- Chrome Extension APIs:
+- Chrome Extension APIs: Cookies API, Tabs API, Scripting API
-  - Cookies API
-  - Tabs API
-  - Scripting API

----

-## 📁 Project Structure